chengyawlow/chengyawlow.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I'm Cheng Yaw Low (Cheng), a researcher with the [Data Science for Humanity, Max Planck Institute for Security and Privacy (MPI-SP), led by Prof. Meeyoung Cha](https://www.mpi-sp.org/cha).
-My research interest primarily focuses on computer vision and biometrics, with specializations in biometric recognition, large-scale synthetic biometric data generation, and biometric template protection.
-Recently, my team has initiated several new projects, including forest biometrics using remote sensing and multimodal harmful memes detection for social bias mitigation.
+**Responsible AI Innovation Laboratory** (RAIN Lab, 책임 인공지능 혁신 연구실) is led by Cheng-Yaw Low (류정열).
+The lab focuses on developing **responsible and trustworthy AI models**, with core research directions spanning computer vision and biometrics, synthetic data generation for bias mitigation, and privacy-preserving biometric template protection.

+More recently, RAIN Lab has broadened its mission toward **AI for social and environmental good**, exploring **ecological and maritime AI** to support biodiversity conservation, environmental monitoring, and global maritime security through remote sensing, multimodal perception, and responsible learning frameworks.

 # News
 + **Sep.
 01, 2025**: Establishing Responsible AI Innovation Laboratory (RAIN Lab 책임 인공지능 혁신 연구실)